serdimoa/charting/Widget-Constructor.md

 `preset` is a name of a set of pre-defined widget settings.
 All settings used by preset also may be used directly by you in widget's constructor.
 For now, the only `mobile` preset is supported.
 The example of this preset is available online.

 ####studies_overrides
 Use this option to customize default indicators' style or inputs.
+You can also customize `Compare` and `Add symbol` using this argument.
 See more details [[here|Studies-Overrides]]

 ####time_frames
 List of time frames visible in timeframes picker at the bottom of the chart.
 Example: